bgsulz/bgsulz.github.io/docs/_posts/2021-04-12-dear-literature.markdown

 @column
 The podcast hosts instructed me to evoke charming fantasy–cozy cottages, toadstool fields, and so on.
 I accomplished this with warm, shifting harmony bound together by sticky bassoon and string melodies.

-All instruments are digital and in-the-box, as neither time nor budget permitted me to record live instrumentalists.
-Instead, this music is demonstrates my ability to work in challenging styles, even when limited by the equipment available.
+All instruments are sampled or synthesized, as neither time nor budget permitted me to record live performances.
+Instead, this music demonstrates my ability to quickly compose and produce in-the-box in non-electronic styles.